 CFexpress Card Recovery: Is It Possible?

-Yes, in most cases, you can recover data from a CFexpress memory card that has been deleted, formatted, or corrupted, as long as the data has not been physically overwritten or the card is not physically damaged.
+Yes, in most cases, you can recover data from a CFexpress memory card that has been deleted, formatted, or corrupted, as long as the data has not been overwritten or the card is not physically damaged.
 However, if the card is physically damaged, or the data has been overwritten or corrupted, the recovery process becomes much more challenging or even impossible.

 There are some simple markers that can help you determine if the data on your CFexpress memory card is recoverable:

-- 📊 Your data should not be overwritten.
+- Your data should not be overwritten.
 When you delete or format data on your memory card, it becomes “invisible,” but it’s still present on the device until your device’s operating system needs that space for new files and photos.
-But don’t worry, it doesn’t mean that taking one new picture will overwrite all the lost data.
+But don’t worry, as we said before, it doesn’t mean that taking one new picture will overwrite all the lost data.
 To explain it briefly without going into the details of how the file system works, one new photo may overwrite one or more old ones, the size of which corresponds to the size of the new photo.
 Overwriting can be caused by more than just continuing to use the memory card.
 For example, some types of formatting can overwrite the data on your device, truly erasing it during formatting.

-- 🪛 Your CFexpress card must not be physically damaged.
+- Your CFexpress card must not be physically damaged.
 If there are any obvious signs of damage or physical impact, you will likely need to contact a specialized data recovery service.

-- 💻 You must have reliable data recovery software.
+- You must have reliable data recovery software.
 While some tools such as chkdsk can help you fix file system errors on your CFexpress memory card, the only thing that can help you recover deleted or formatted data from an external device such as a memory card is data recovery software.
 Choosing the right software is critical for successful data recovery.

 Did you know?
 It’s important to note that if you cannot see files on your memory card, it may not always be due to deletion.
 Some viruses capable of infecting memory cards can simply change the attributes of files and photos on your card, making them “invisible.”
 If you suspect a virus, you can learn more about this here.